 NR SRS antenna switching is allowed to be dropped when colliding with E-UTRA measurement in the interrupted carrier group.

-E-UTRA SRS antenna switching colliding with NR measurement

-Interruptions on NR measurement in the interrupted carrier group are allowed due to LTE SRS antenna switching, but NOT allowed due to E-UTRA SRS antenna switching for the carriers not in the interrupted carrier group.

-Additional delay can be expected on NR measurement in the interrupted carrier group when UE is configured to perform E-UTRA SRS antenna switching.

-E-UTRA SRS antenna switching is allowed to be dropped when colliding with NR measurement in the interrupted carrier group.
+E-UTRA SRS antenna switching colliding with NR measurement: FFS

 Option 4 (NEC): For impact on other RRM requirements due to SRS antenna port switching, RAN4 shall consider SRS carrier switching as the baseline.
 RAN4 should first discuss and agree on timing misalignment value before discussion of SRS antenna port switch impact on gNB measurements.

 Option 5(Nokia): Add one note indicating the DL may be affected due to SRS antenna switching if txSwitchImpactToRx is configured.